essuanlive/essuanlive.github.io/_posts/2019-02-21-art-and-feminism-workshop-experience.markdown

 date:   2019-03-18
 ---

 <span class="dropcap">W</span>ikipedia is precisely an online encyclopedia contributed by a group of Wikipedians.
 They carefully edit, verify and create useful information on Wikipedia.
 Wikimedia does not allow any copyright information to be uploaded.
 If found the page will be taken down immediately.
 This appropriate measure makes Wikipedia credible.
-Thanks to Wikipedia User Group(Sandister, Enock, and Justice) for facilitating this workshop and properly introducing me to the world of wiki editing.
+Thanks to Wikimedia Ghana User Group(Sandister, Enock, and Justice) for facilitating this workshop and properly introducing me to the world of wiki editing.
 The intensive workshop aimed to promote arts and help minimize gender imbalance on Wikipedia.
 Women are celebrated in the month of March, as part of the activities, Wikipedia is hosting workshops to train editors to improve on articles on notable women.
 Art and Feminism is a campaign coordinated to improve information about women on Wikipedia.
 This helps to address the gender imbalance on Wikipedia and also increase the number of editors.
 Find out about art and feminism here <a href="https://artandfeminism.org/">here</a>

 Before I haul you through Wikipedia, note the following rules;